 Enter Demandwell’s SEO Campaigns, now available to Demandwell customers!
-SEO Campaigns finally let SaaS marketers run SEO more like they run their ad campaigns – simplifying the work of driving organic success, providing more (and better) reporting, and creating strategic focus.
+SEO Campaigns finally let content marketers run SEO more like they run their ad campaigns – simplifying the work of driving organic success, providing more (and better) reporting, and creating strategic focus.

 With campaigns, you can align SEO initiatives to company priorities and connect your long-term organic search strategy directly to other marketing campaigns with bite-sized pieces that fit into larger, multi-channel initiatives.

 Decide which core topic you’d like to create an SEO Campaign around.
 This could be a new feature, a product category, market segment, competitive offering, or a key pain point that customers have.
 If Zendesk were to create campaigns for their customer support product, they might have a different campaign for “live chat,” “help center,” “community forum,” “voice support,” and “customer service ai.”